Time Out at Lake Hāwea

 Hāwea River Track – Te Araroa

-The Hāwea River Track is another section of Te Araroa, and is also shared with cyclists.
-The track follows the river to Albert Town, then joins the Lake Outlet Track on the south side of the one lane bridge which crosses over the Clutha River.
+The Hāwea River Track is another section of Te Araroa and is also shared with cyclists.
+It follows the river to Albert Town and then joins the Lake Outlet Track on the south side of the one-lane bridge that crosses over the Clutha River.

 The most interesting section of the track is near the large campground on the eastern side of State Highway 6, just after the Albert Town bridge.
 Follow the access road, then walk across the large swing bridge over the Hāwea River and onto the restored lagoon.

-There are a number of access points to the track, including near the east end of the Lake Hāwea Dam.
+The track has several access points, including near the east end of the Lake Hāwea Dam.

 7 images